andreasmuelder/statecharts.online/chapters/01-what-is-a-state-machine.md

 ---
-title: What are Statecharts and State Machines?
+title: What is a State Machine?
+Complete Beginner's Guide to Statecharts
 date: 2025-09-22
 last_modified_at: 2025-09-22
 layout: chapter
-description: A friendly introduction to state machines and statecharts with practical motivation and a simple example to build intuition.
+description: Learn what state machines and statecharts are with practical examples.
+Complete beginner's guide to understanding finite state machines in software development.
 faqs:
   - question: What is a state machine?
     answer: >